-- Monitor new development for its impact on the level of service (LOS) of existing streets. - Require Traffic Impact Analysis (TIA) reports for new developments exceeding 175,000 sq.ft.
-(Commercial) or 125 units (residential). - Provide for flexible, negotiated traffic mitigation measures for large new developments that facilitate pedestrian, bicycle and mass transit access. - Support context-sensitive roadway design in order to ensure that transportation facilities are compatible with surrounding neighborhoods and activity centers. - Encourage street connectivity to enhance traffic flow. - Encourage the use of "neo-traditional" design standards, featuring grid-like street patterns and sidewalks. - Discourage cul-de-sac and dead-end streets in new developments where natural features do not prevent street connectivity.

-- Require large new residential subdivisions to provide multiple entrances and exit points. - Limit the number of curb cuts and driveways allowed for development along major roadways. - Existing Streets; Improve circulation, condition and safety of existing street system. - Continually monitor street system to ensure that it is functioning properly. - Take corrective action to maintain and/or improve the existing street system.
+- Monitor new development for its impact on the level of service (LOS) of existing streets. - Allow SCDOT to set threshold for requirements on Traffic Impact Analysis (TIA). - Provide for flexible, negotiated traffic mitigation measures for large new developments that facilitate pedestrian, bicycle and mass transit access. - Support context-sensitive roadway design in order to ensure that transportation facilities are compatible with surrounding neighborhoods and activity centers. - Encourage street connectivity to enhance traffic flow. - Encourage the use of "neo-traditional" design standards, featuring grid-like street patterns and sidewalks. - Discourage cul-de-sac and dead-end streets in new developments where natural features do not prevent street connectivity. - Require large new residential subdivisions to provide multiple entrances and exit points. - Limit the number of curb cuts and driveways allowed for development along major roadways.
+Existing Streets; Improve circulation, condition and safety of existing street system. - Continually monitor street system to ensure that it is functioning properly. - Take corrective action to maintain and/or improve the existing street system.
 To this end, the City may have to assume greater involvement in the maintenance of local streets, not in the state highway maintenance program.
 Sidewalks and Bike Lanes - Provide annual budgeting to go towards sidewalk and trail development and local matches for regional, state and federal trail grants.